3

 – Jim Mack

-Apr 8, 2016 at 19:47
+Commented Apr 8, 2016 at 19:47

 • Ok so the unit delivering these values actually gives -32768 for the fader right down, but 0 when it is right up.
 So when I have this value (call it N) it aligns exactly to the physical fader positions with this function (N / 10) + 10 - so that effectively gives the same value as shown on the fader which runs from +10dB down to - infinity with -60 the last number.
 The scale seems logarithmic to me on the fader.
-Apr 8, 2016 at 20:37
+Commented Apr 8, 2016 at 20:37

 • What is the automation lane to be used for?